nearform/optic/infrastructure/README.md

 1. Enable the GCP APIs for the project to be able to use the infrastructure provisioning:
    - Turn on the [`Cloud Run API`](https://console.cloud.google.com/apis/library/run.googleapis.com) to create the Cloud Run application.
    - Turn on the [`Cloud Resource Manager API`](https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com) to update and deploy the application.
+   - Turn on the [`Cloud Build API`](https://console.cloud.google.com/apis/library/cloudbuild.googleapis.com) to update and deploy the application.
    - Turn on the [`Identity and Access Management (IAM) API`](https://console.cloud.google.com/apis/library/iam.googleapis.com) to create additional Service Accounts.
    - Turn on the [`Artifact Registry API`](https://console.cloud.google.com/apis/library/artifactregistry.googleapis.com) to store the application build.
 1. Update the `config.auto.tfvars` within your project id.